Review | Chasten Buttigieg’s ‘I Have Something to Tell You’ is refreshingly candid, but a missed opportunity

 Buttigieg finished fourth in South Carolina, with 8.2 percent of the vote and only 3 percent of the Black vote.

 Unable to connect meaningfully with the Black community, Mayor Pete might have leaned on his husband to do some of the heavy lifting on this issue in the memoir.
-Chasten misses the opportunity to build a bridge to Black voters, although he mightily tries to dispute accusations from the LGBTQ left that his husband was not “gay enough” (and not progressive enough).
+Chasten misses the opportunity to build a bridge to Black voters, although he mightily tries to dispute accusations from the LGBTQ left that his husband was not “gay enough” (and not liberal enough).

 Pete Buttigieg made history in Iowa in becoming the first openly gay candidate to win a presidential nominating contest.
 But then came the great queer thud, as a vocal minority in the LGBTQ community, especially those on the margins, decided to take him on.
 Poet Alex Dimitrov summed up the criticism on Twitter: “It’s truly embarrassing to have the first gay presidential candidate of this magnitude be this conservative — next.”